-Modelling visual crowding: Shaiyan and Ruth's work on comparing models of visual crowding has been accepted to the Journal of Vision.
+Modelling visual crowding: Shaiyan and Ruth's work testing a unified account of visual crowding has been accepted to the Journal of Vision.

 Dr. Phillip Isola graduates!
 Phil defended thesis, The Discovery of Perceptual Structure from Visual Co-occurrences in Space and Time, on August 17th, 2015.
 He has just started as a postdoc with Alexei (Alyosha) Efros at UC Berkeley.
 Check out a photo of Dr. Isola's photo celebratory reception, complete with detective costume.

 Dr. Rui Li graduates!
 Rui defended thesis, Touching is Believing: Sensing and Analyzing Touch Information with GelSight, on April 30th, 2015.
 He is now working on a startup called Virtulus in Cambridge.
 Here is a photo from the post-defense reception.

 Paper accepted to IROS 2014: Rui and Wenzhen's work on adapting the Gelsight sensor for robotic touch has been accepted to IROS 2014.
 This work was done in collaboration with the Platt group at NEU, and it was covered by MIT News.